British School in the Netherlands: Senior School Leidschenveen

 Situated in Leidschenveen, Senior School Leidschenveen (SSL) has capacity for 550 students, from ages 11 to 18.
 It is located adjacent to the Junior School campus, and was opened in 2018.
 It has similar facilities to the Voorschoten campus.

 School organisation

-The BSN is a non for profit organisation entirely dependent on fee income and receives no subsidy from either the Dutch or British governments.
+The BSN is a not-for-profit organisation entirely dependent on fee income and receives no subsidy from either the Dutch or British governments.
 The school is managed by a Board of Management chaired by the CEO, Louise Simpson, and composed of senior managers within the school’s teaching and support staff.
 This board is answerable to the Board of Governors, which is responsible for strategic supervision and, in turn, reports to the School Association.